-- 1. In the iDRAC web interface, go to Configuration > Virtual Console.
-The Virtual Console page is displayed.

-- 2. Click Launch Virtual Console.

-- The Virtual Console Viewer is launched.
+- In the iDRAC web interface, go to Configuration > Virtual Console.
+The Virtual Console page is displayed. - 2.
+Click Launch Virtual Console.
+The Virtual Console Viewer is launched. - Click Virtual Media > Connect Virtual Media.
+The Virtual Media session is established and the Virtual Media menu displays the list of devices available for mapping.